 Why do we need IPM in our parks?

 IPM makes it possible to responsibly care for the 250 parks and recreational sites in our system, totaling over 11,000 acres.
 Portland's parks are a multi-billion dollar asset and include over 2.2 million square feet of developed shrub beds, three major rose gardens, five championship golf courses, and thousands of acres of natural area.
 Keeping our plantings healthy, our landscapes well maintained, and our natural areas in ecological balance requires an IPM program.
-IPM is especially important for PP&R since we have so many acres to care for, a limited number of people to do so, and high standards of safety and environmental protection.
+IPM is especially important for PP&R since we have to care for so many acres, a limited number of people to do so, and high standards of safety and environmental protection.

 Who manages pests in Portland parks?

-The cornerstone of our IPM program is our trained staff of knowledgeable horticulturists, ecologists, technicians, and specialists.
-Their understanding of plant and landscape needs makes possible the individual determinations needed for IPM in our many park sites.
-Our policies require that all personnel who apply pesticides of any kind be required to maintain a state administered Oregon Public Pesticide Applicators license.
-To keep this license they are also required to attend continuing training and education where they learn about the latest IPM and pest management techniques and materials.
+The cornerstone of Portland Parks & Recreation's (PP&R's) IPM program is our trained staff--including horticulturalists, ecologists, technicians, and specialists.
+Their understanding of plant and landscape needs makes decision-making about which IPM option to use in individual cases possible.
+PP&R's policies require that personnel who apply pesticides of any kind are required to maintain an Oregon Public Pesticide Applicators license--administered by the State of Oregon.
+To keep this license, they are also required to attend continuing training and education where they learn about the latest pest management techniques and materials.
 Our licensing requirements exceed state and federal standards.
 PP&R is committed to this higher level of training for our applicators.
-PP&R's IPM Coordinator develops and refines the program, and ensures that regulatory requirements are met.
+PP&R's IPM Coordinator develops and refines the overall program, and ensures that regulatory requirements are met.
 The coordinator also researches IPM science, develops pest management strategies, trains staff, and communicates with the public and other bureaus.

 On what are IPM decisions based?

 When developing and updating our program, we rely on the best expert scientific opinions to inform us about the materials and methods we use.
 Assessments from agencies such as the Environmental Protection Agency and the World Health Organization are starting points for us, as are state universities.
-University extension scientists provide much useful information about the latest IPM research.
+University extension scientists provide a lot of useful information about the latest IPM research.
 We turn to these recognized experts for trustworthy science-based information.
-We also follow the latest pertinent studies in this process.
-By basing our decisions on these authoritative sources, we can arrive at the best solutions within our IPM framework.
+We also follow the latest pertinent studies in IPM.
+By basing our decisions on these sources, we can arrive at the best solutions within our IPM framework.